← All Articles

 Autonomous Vehicle Systems

-Current Level 2 and Level 3 autonomous systems process between 4-20 terabytes of sensor data per hour of driving, according to Intel's automotive division.
-Waymo's fleet generates 20 million autonomous miles monthly, creating datasets that require specialized infrastructure most automotive companies have never built before.
+Current Level 2 and Level 3 autonomous systems process enormous volumes of sensor data during operation.
+Companies like Waymo have logged millions of autonomous miles on public roads, creating datasets that require specialized infrastructure most automotive companies have never built before.

 The challenge for speakers addressing autonomous vehicles extends beyond explaining neural networks.
 They must articulate how companies handle edge cases like construction zones that appear overnight, unmarked rural roads, or cultural driving patterns that vary by geography.
-Mobileye's REM mapping technology, for instance, crowdsources data from 100 million vehicles to create high-definition maps that update in real-time.
+Mobileye's REM mapping technology crowdsources data from vehicles equipped with their systems to create high-definition maps that update continuously, demonstrating how production-scale AI requires thinking beyond the algorithm itself.

 Manufacturing and Quality Control